A Challenge to Women

-- That, if you are married, you creatively and intelligently and sincerely support the leadership of your husband as deeply as obedience to Christ will allow; that you encourage him in his God-appointed role as head; that you influence him spiritually primarily through your fearless tranquility and holiness and prayer.
+- That, if you are married, you creatively and intelligently and sincerely support the leadership of your husband as deeply as obedience to Christ will allow.
+That you encourage him in his God-appointed role as head.
+That you influence him spiritually primarily through your fearless tranquility and holiness and prayer.

 - That, if you have children, you accept responsibility with your husband (or alone if necessary) to raise up children who hope in the triumph of God, sharing with him the teaching and discipline of the children, and giving to the children that special nurturing touch and care that you are uniquely fitted to give.

-- That you step back and (with your husband, if you are married) plan the various forms of your life's ministry in chapters.
-Chapters are divided by various things—age, strength, singleness, marriage, employment choices, children at home, children in college, grandchildren, retirement, etc. No chapter has all the joys.
+- That you step back and (with your husband, if you are married) plan the various forms of your life’s ministry in chapters.
+Chapters are divided by various factors: age, strength, singleness, marriage, employment choices, children at home, children in college, grandchildren, retirement, etc. No chapter has all the joys.
 Finite life is a series of tradeoffs.
-Finding God's will, and living for the glory of Christ to the full in every chapter is what makes it a success, not whether it reads like somebody else's chapter or whether it has in it what chapter five will have.
+Finding God’s will, and living for the glory of Christ to the full in every chapter is what makes it a success, not whether it reads like somebody else’s chapter or whether it has in it what chapter five will have.

-- That you develop a wartime mentality and lifestyle; that you never forget that life is short, that billions of people hang in the balance of heaven and hell every day, that the love of money is spiritual suicide, that the goals of upward mobility (nicer clothes, cars, houses, vacations, food, hobbies) are a poor and dangerous substitute for the goals of living for Christ with all your might, and maximizing your joy in ministry to people's needs.
+- That you develop a wartime mentality and lifestyle.
+That you never forget that life is short, that billions of people hang in the balance of heaven and hell every day, that the love of money is spiritual suicide, that the goals of upward mobility (nicer clothes, cars, houses, vacations, food, hobbies) are a poor and dangerous substitute for the goals of living for Christ with all your might, and maximizing your joy in ministry to people’s needs.

-- That in all your relationships with men you seek the guidance of the Holy Spirit in applying the Biblical vision of manhood and womanhood; that you develop a style and demeanor that does justice to the unique role God has given to man to feel responsible for gracious leadership in relation to women—a leadership which involves elements of protection and care and initiative.
+- That in all your relationships with men you seek the guidance of the Holy Spirit in applying the biblical vision of manhood and womanhood.
+That you develop a style and demeanor that does justice to the unique role God has given to man to feel responsible for gracious leadership in relation to women — a leadership which involves elements of protection and care and initiative.
 That you think creatively and with cultural sensitivity (just as he must do) in shaping the style and setting the tone of your interaction with men.

-- That you see Biblical guidelines for what is appropriate and inappropriate for men and women in relation to each other not as arbitrary constraints on freedom but as wise and gracious prescriptions for how to discover the true freedom of God's ideal of complementarity.
+- That you see biblical guidelines for what is appropriate and inappropriate for men and women in relation to each other, not as arbitrary constraints on freedom, but as wise and gracious prescriptions for how to discover the true freedom of God’s ideal of complementarity.
 That you not measure your potential by the few roles withheld but by the countless roles offered.
-That you turn off the TV and Radio and think about...
+That you turn off the TV and radio and think about: